alexcrockett/_mathematics-formulary/README.md

 - As much as possible images of graphs are provided in the files.
 - I used Obsidian with the plugin '[Obsidian Functionplot](https://github.com/leonhma/obsidian-functionplot)'and the original code to render the graphs in Obsidian with this plugin installed is provided in the text.
-- At a later stage I will provide Python code for all the graphs.
+- *At a later stage I will provide Python code and jupyter files for all the graphs and functions.*
-- There is a Maple file with graphed functions and the graphs/plots that I exported as images that you can also play with.
-- At a later stage I will create Jupyter files and update here once I do.
+- There are Maple files, section by section, each with graphed functions.
+These are also visible in the text.
 - All assets are available in the assets directory.

 ### What to expect